radius-project/radius/docs/content/components/radius-components/container/index.md

 ## Example

-The following example shows a container component that provides an HTTP service on port 3000 and has a Dapr app trait.
+The following example shows a container component that provides an HTTP binding on container port 3000 and has a Dapr app trait.

 ```sh
 resource todoapplication 'Components' = {